rali9000/rali.cc/README.md

 * Some links on the contact page do not direct you to the correct page
   * Instagram
   * LinkedIn
+* Side links don't display correctly on mobile versions of the landing page, about page, and contact page
+* Side links don't display correctly after opening the navbar

 ### Version History:
 * <a href="https://github.com/rali9000/rali.cc/tree/rali.cc-v2"> Version 2.0 </a>